martecodes/martecodes/README.md

 🔭 I am currently open to new opportunities in engineering.
 If you are hiring or know someone who is don't hesitate to have them reach out!

 🗺️ I reside near Boston, MA USA.
-The food here cannot be beat 😋

 🌱 I’m currently improving my skills in web development.
 Check out my Portfolio to get an overview of my skillset.